fdecollibus/patterns_in_ethereum_tokens/README.md

 In any case after you extracted the data, you will need to aggregate them using the token_address column.

+### Sample Data
+For convenience in order to test and run the script, two very small samples are provided, from block 18900000 to 18900100.
+The real data used for the paper should be almost 1 tb.
++ sample_data/sample_block_transfer.csv with the token transfers for this 100 blocks
++ sample_data/sample_block_timestamp.csv with the pertaining block to timestamp mapping

 ## Code
+The code assume a fixed folder structure, where tokens are handled in a folder called "token_data", change everything accordingly